top of page

 • Desensitization of the perineum to the burning “ring of fire” sensation as the baby crowns

-It’s important to note that perineal massage is not a guarantee against tearing or intervention.
-But it does lower your risk and helps you feel better prepared.
+While it’s essential to note that perineal massage does not guarantee against tearing or intervention, it can lower your risk and help you feel better prepared.

-During perineal massage, the focus is on the area between the 3 o’clock and 9 o’clock positions around the vaginal opening.
-The pressure should feel tolerable but slightly uncomfortable, enough to mimic the sensations you’ll feel during birth.
+During perineal massage, focus on the area between the 3 o’clock and 9 o’clock positions around the vaginal opening.
+The pressure should feel tolerable but slightly uncomfortable, simulating the sensations you’ll experience during birth.

-As you practice, you’ll notice whether you’re holding your breath or tensing your pelvic floor.
-The goal is to pair the stretch with breathing and relaxation, training your pelvic floor relax rather than tighten up.
+As you practice, pay attention to whether you’re holding your breath or tensing your pelvic floor.
+The goal is to pair the stretch with breathing and relaxation, training your pelvic floor to relax rather than tighten.

-You can perform perineal massage with your own fingers if you’re able to reach.
-If you're unable to reach, you can use a pelvic wand* or dilator to better control pressure versus using a partner to help.
+You can perform perineal massage with your fingers if you can reach.
+If you're unable to reach, consider using a pelvic wand* or dilator to better control pressure, rather than relying solely on a partner for assistance.

-The purpose of perineal massage isn’t to stretch tissue; it’s to train your nervous system and pelvic floor to stay relatively relaxed during labor.
+The purpose of perineal massage is not merely to stretch tissue; it’s to train your nervous system and pelvic floor to remain relatively relaxed during labor.
 When the baby’s head presses on the perineum during labor, you’ll already be familiar with the sensation.
 This preparation makes it easier to stay in control, focus on your breathing, and allow your pelvic floor to relax as the baby is born.

 Takeaway

-Perineal massage is a small but powerful tool for birth prep.
-It can reduce the risk of severe tearing, make the sensations of labor less uncomfortable, and give you more confidence in your body’s ability to adapt.
+Perineal massage is a small but powerful tool for birth preparation.
+It can reduce the risk of severe tearing, make the sensations of labor less uncomfortable, and enhance your confidence in your body’s ability to adapt.

 Recent Posts